 You can choose to test drive the car before reinstalling the seats to see if the brake works.
 Turn on the toy car, press the gas pedal, then press the brake pedal.

 If everything is right, the car should stop when you press the brake.
 If it doesn’t, check your connections.
 Reinstall the panel and seat when you are done.

 Advantages of Having a Brake Pedal Installed

 - Teaches children to use a brake pedal.

 - When pushing a Power Wheels vehicle, it rolls freely.
 This is preferable for parents who find it easier to put the car away.

 - If the Power Wheels is fast it can do great power slides 90º and 180º Turns and slide around turns without losing speed.

-- Power Wheels can be wired to have a brake override that works on either the accelerator pedal or when the brake pedal is depressed.
+- Power Wheels can be wired to have a shifter or brake override that works on either the accelerator pedal or when the brake pedal is depressed.

 Power Wheels have their own custom way of stopping without having a brake pedal.
 You can modify your Power Wheels to have a brake pedal to do some cool braking tricks or simply to teach kids how to stop like a real car.